Iris Koh: Collaboration to falsify vaccination records

 On 27 July 2022, Koh was handed an additional 2 charges after new court documents revealed more people had been fraudulently issued certifications of vaccinations as a result of their actions.

 On 16 February 2023, Koh was handed an additional 6 charges: 5 similar to the past charges plus a 6th for instigating one of the members of her group to fabricate evidence in order to be falsely certified to be of unsound mind.

-Legal Issues with Lawyers
+Legal issues with lawyers

 Following her release, Koh released a 12-minute video on 8 February to raise $100,000, which she claimed would be use in future court proceedings, and to sue Minister of Health Ong Ye Kung and the government for "judicial review".
 On 15 February 2022, Koh claimed that she had already managed to raise $96,000, and that all of the money would be converted to crypto assets and kept in a crypto wallet as "safeguarding" from the government.

 Originally, Koh refused to fully pay her lawyers from Fervent Chambers LLC, claiming she had been overcharged.
-The Supreme Court of Singapore ordered her to pay her lawyers the balance of the $23,000 owed, described Koh's conduct as “ungracious”.
+The Supreme Court of Singapore ordered her to pay her lawyers the balance of the $23,000 owed, describing Koh's conduct as “ungracious”.

-On 27 January 2023, Koh's lawyers brought her to court over insolvency charges.
+On 27 January 2023, Fervent Chambers brought her to court over insolvency charges.